nationalarchives/engineering-handbook/includes/abbreviations.md

 *[ECMAScript]: A JavaScript standard
-*[ES5]: Version 5 of ECMAScript, a JavaScript standard *[ESNext]: The next version of ECMAScript, a JavaScript standard *[ETNA]: Exploring The National Archives, a project to rebuild the main website *[GDS]: Government Digital Service
+*[ES5]: Version 5 of ECMAScript, a JavaScript standard *[ESNext]: The next version of ECMAScript, a JavaScript standard *[ETNA]: Exploring the nation's archives, a project to rebuild the main website *[GDS]: Government Digital Service
 *[GUI]: Graphical user interface
 *[HTML]: Hyper text markup language